Chumathang

-Chumathang is a village in Leh District, Ladakh in northern India on the banks of the Indus river. chumathang village is among the first villages in the changthang region to have its own power station and government high school which was only possible under the guidance of Mr Gonbo.
-Famous for its hot spring which attracts many tourists all over the world, even the local people come every year to take the medicinal benifits from the hot spring.
-It tends to cure many old age related health issues.

-There is an old monastery or gonpa which is located near the road which is about more than 400 years old and is among the oldest monasteries of ladakh.
+Chumathang is a village in Leh District, Ladakh in northern India on the banks of the Indus River.
+Chumathang village is among the first villages in the Changthang region to have its own power station and government high school which was only possible under the guidance of Hemis and Chemday Monastery.
+Famous for its hot spring which attracts many tourists all over the world, even the local people come every year to take the medicinal benefits from the hot spring.
+There is an old monastery or gonpa which is located near the road which is about more than 400 years old and is among the oldest monasteries of Ladakh.

 Location

 Chumathang 138 km (86 miles) southeast of Leh, and 41 km northwest of Nyoma, and 29 km (18 miles) from Kiari, where there is a small medical centre run by the Indian Army.

 Demographics

 According to the 2011 census of India, Chumathang has 127 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 68.03%.